Horo5502/creator-docs_ja_legacy/docs_all/avatars/index.md

 ### Simulated Eye Movement

 Simulated eye movement is where your eyes will move around, looking at things around you.
-This isn't _eye tracking_ but it is a pretty good way of making your avatar look more "alive".
+This isn't _eye tracking_-- as in, we don't have a way for you to input data from eye tracking devices-- but it is a pretty good way of making your avatar look more "alive".

 You can preview your setup in the editor and adjust how your avatar's eyes look in a combination of states, which are used to determine how your eye bones are set up.